 At Shrader Law, PLLC, we know that being convicted for your violent crime offense can have long-lasting consequences.
 Future background checks can reveal your criminal record, which can have a negative outcome in matters touching on education, housing, employment, and other activities.

-Our attorneys understand that sometimes violent crimes can result if you are acting in self-defense, and they will present all the facts to raise your best defenses.
+Self-defense is the most well-known justification for committing a violent act.
 Apart from proving that your violent crime occurred when defending yourself from an attack, your Shrader Law, PLLC criminal defense attorney can also use other defense strategies to get your violent criminal charges dropped or the charge reduced.
 Some of the defenses our experienced criminal defense attorneys can use include:

 Defense of property: Your attorney will present evidence that you used deadly force to protect your car, home, or residence against an intruder.
 Proving that you had to use force because you had reason to believe that your property was in danger by another person can help your case.

 Defense of others: If you had to use force to protect a third person from being attacked by another individual, your attorney can help you by arguing this defense.
-It’s important that you talk to an attorney if you used deadly force that resulted in death or serious injuries to other individuals.
+It is important that you talk to an attorney if you used deadly force that resulted in death or serious injuries to other individuals.

 Lack of intent: In Florida, intent is a necessary element of a violent criminal offense.
 Therefore, depending on your case, your attorney can show that you did not have the intent to commit the crime.

 Being convicted of a violent criminal offense will seriously impact your life.
 In Florida, convicted felons lose the right to vote, serve as jurors, hold public office, or own firearms.
-What’s more, you could lose your professional license.
+You could also lose your professional license.
 This is why you need an experienced criminal defense attorney in your corner.
 An attorney who is familiar with the criminal court system will know the best defense strategy or negotiate the most favorable plea deal.
 To protect your rights and get the best outcome, contact a Shrader Law, PLLC criminal defense attorney today.